Keep a record of ALL YOUR OWN WORK in your

 through the whole term.
 Some of the exercises (like number one, "purchase the

 journal") obviously require no entry in the journal.
-Others (like the MAP ROOM
+Be smart

 about what is most journal-worthy in the exercises, and use your nine hours of